 - To remove or change the labels, click More Options , click Manage Labels, apply the change, and click OK.

 - Map Viewer places as many labels on the map as possible without overlapping them.
 Thus, in areas where features are tightly clustered, some features may not get labeled.
 As you zoom in to an area, more labels appear.

 - Labeling priority follows the layer order in your map from top to bottom.
 Layers at the top are labeled first and will have the most labels.
 There is no guarantee that the labels will be positioned exactly where you want them.
 Thus, dynamic labeling is best suited for maps where you don’t need precise control and only want to label a few layers.

 - Map Viewer can display feature layers published from ArcGIS Pro that include labels derived from an Arcade expression.
 While these labels can be viewed in the map, the expression cannot be edited in Map Viewer at this time.

-- Labels authored in ArcGIS Desktop may look different in Map Viewer.
+- Labels authored in ArcGIS Pro may look different in Map Viewer.